- Do I have to wear a helmet?

 Ride leaders will make every attempt to maintain the indicated pace.
 Actual pace will be determined by road, traffic and weather conditions, and the group as a whole.

-Chicago Cycling Club rides are listed under four basic ride categories: SOCIAL, TOURING, TRAINING, and OTHER.
+Chicago Cycling Club rides are listed under four basic ride categories: SOCIAL, TOURING, TRAINING, VIRTUAL and OTHER.

 - SOCIAL rides are shorter (under 35 miles) and typically have one or more rest/meal/point-of-interest stops.